 A longer term goal of this study is to begin to identify sources of nutrients to Baffin Bay.
 Clearly the sediments in this system are a potentially important source of nutrients to the water column, at least on a seasonal basis.
 At this point, the role of watershed derived nutrients remains enigmatic and will require additional data collection.
-However, the finding of relatively low N+N concentrations in surface waters does not discount the potential importance of watershed-derived nutrients.
-For instance, An and Gardner (2002) reported high rates of dissimilatory nitrate reduction to ammonium in Baffin Bay, which can result in nitrate being transformed to ammonium, a process that may mask the influence of watershed inputs.
-Furthermore, results from our rain event samplings, which will be reported in future syntheses, suggests that episodic events, not captured by monthly sampling, may be important for delivering nutrients from the watershed to Baffin Bay.
+However, the sharp increase in nutrient concentrations in both the upper Cayo del Grullo and Alazan Bay after recent heavy rain events points to watershed source(s).
+Another study has shown that nitrate inputs to Baffin Bay may be rapidly converted to ammonium as a result of the DNRA process (An and Gardner 2002).
+Thus it is possible that the effects of smaller rainfall events on nutrient inputs/concentrations may be masked by this and other similar processes.
 Other sources of nutrients, such as groundwater and atmospheric deposition, must be considered in future nutrient budgeting efforts as well.

 Organic matter concentrations in Baffin Bay tended to be very high during the study period.
 Sources of DOC are unclear, though DOC concentrations tended to be much higher in the western portion of Baffin Bay, possibly indicating tributary sources and/or internal sources such as phytoplankton exudation.
 Additionally, DOC concentrations were occasionally high in near bottom waters (data not presented).
 High particulate organic matter concentrations were also observed and tended to mirror chlorophyll levels, indicating significant contribution of phytoplankton carbon to water column particulate organic matter.
 These high levels of organic matter are important because they may fuel microbial respiration and biological oxygen demand.
 Near bottom oxygen levels showed a distinct seasonal cycle that is undoubtedly temperature related, with lower temperatures capable of holding more oxygen than higher temperatures.
-Nonetheless, we routinely observed below saturation oxygen levels, especially during the summer, indicative of intensive microbial respiration and utilization of labile organic matter.
-Dissolved oxygen occasionally reached hypoxic (<2 mg/) levels in summer 2013, and were generally <4 mg/l during that time.
-Previous studies have shown hypoxic dissolved oxygen levels, and in some cases oxygen levels of <3 mg/l, to have sublethal and/or lethal effects on benthic organisms (e.g., Ritter and Montagna 1999; Diaz and Rosenberg 2008).
-Interestingly, to date it appears that bottom dissolved oxygen levels during summer 2014 are not approaching the low levels observed in summer 2013.
-Although the cause of this year-to-year difference is as of yet unexplained, one possible cause is the apparently much weaker stratification (i.e., stronger or more persistent mixing and/or less freshwater inflow) observed during summer 2014 compared to summer 2013.
-Without discounting the obvious role that the high organic matter concentrations play in terms of driving biological oxygen demand, this finding of interannual differences in oxygen levels would again highlight the important role that physical processes play in Baffin Bay water quality dynamics.
+Nonetheless, we routinely observed undersaturated oxygen levels, especially during the summer, indicative of intensive microbial respiration and utilization of labile organic matter.
+Dissolved oxygen occasionally reached hypoxic (<2 mg/) levels and were generally <4 mg/ during summer.
+Previous studies have shown that hypoxic dissolved oxygen levels, and in some cases oxygen levels of <3-5 mg/l, can have sublethal and/or lethal effects on benthic organisms (e.g., Ritter and Montagna 1999; Diaz and Rosenberg 2008).
+Nonetheless, monthly sampling is clearly insufficient to quantify dissolved oxygen "mean state" as well as timescales of change in a dynamic system such as Baffin Bay.
+Consequently, our lab has been deploying sondes along the longitudinal axis of Baffin Bay since February 2015 to characterize these aspects of dissolved oxygen dynamics in Baffin Bay.

-In the second year of this study (June 2014-May 2015), we will continue to focus on additional data collection to verify previously observed patterns and to begin to develop an ecosystem health index following previously established protocols (i.e., NCCR 2012).
-This additional data will be necessary to begin to explore interannual variability in more detail.
-Additionally, we plan to deploy Hydrolab sensors in Baffin Bay in early 2015 for continuous monitoring of water quality, allowing for better determination of daily to weekly timescales of water quality change.
+In the third year of this study, we will continue to focus on additional data collection, which will be crucial given the recent sharp drop in salinity and increase in nutrient concentrations in Baffin Bay.
+This additional data will be the first of its kind to quantify the influence of wet versus dry periods on water quality in Baffin Bay.
+Additionally, we will continue to deploy Hydrolab sensors in Baffin Bay for continuous monitoring of water quality, allowing for better determination of daily to weekly timescales of water quality change.
 Finally, research will be undertaken to explore in much greater detail the interactions between physical drivers (circulation, winds) and water quality dynamics in the system.